oracle/coherence-go-client/examples/README.md

 go run aggregators/main.go
 ```

-### <a name="processors"></a> Running Processors
+### <a name="processors"></a> Running processors

-This example shows how to run processors against a or NamedMap or NamedCache with a key of int and value of Person struct.
+This example shows how to run entry processors against a or NamedMap or NamedCache with a key of int and value of Person struct.

 Source code: [processors/main.go](processors/main.go)